oresat/oresat-od-database/README.md

 - The `fw_common.json` defines all CANopen standard objects, common objects, and common PDOs for all STM32-based cards for a OreSat mission.
 - All card specific configs are are named `<card_name>.json` format.
-  They contian all card specific objects and PDOs.
+  They contain all card specific objects and PDOs.
   - **NOTE:** The cards JSON are simular to CANopen's `.eds` files; they are for a device type, not a unique device on a CAN network.
 - The `beacon.json` file defines the beacon definition as all the data is pull